 Older Americans in particular are likely candidates for CSM, as the symptoms usually appear after the age of 50.
 Persons who have experienced spinal injuries at an earlier age may also develop spinal cord compression.
-Fortunately, the back doctors and spine surgeons at The Spine Center in Central Florida can treat CSM and its symptoms.
+Fortunately, the back doctors and spine surgeons at West Michigan Spine Center can treat CSM and its symptoms.

 Causes of Cervical Spondylotic Myelopathy